 Jessica Raschke is a text-based installation artist, writer and editor of The Soul Spectrum who lives in the Southern Highlands of New South Wales, Australia.

-Past works include Wisdom Weaving, which featured at the Hillview Sculpture Biennial and Sculptures at Killalea in 2018.
+Another recent work, Wisdom Weaving, was featured at the Hillview Sculpture Biennial and Sculptures at Killalea in 2018.
 Wisdom Weaving asked audiences to contribute the wisest words they’ve ever heard, read or said, to glean and gather collective wisdom.

-Over the years, other installations have appeared at VAC in Bendigo (Mystified – projected poetry), Kings ARI (Suicide Silence – projected based monologue), 69 Smith Street Gallery (Natural Beast – vinyl text), Centre for Contemporary Photography (Humanity Always – photograph) and fauxPho (What We’re Going Through lightbox installations).
+Over the years, other works have appeared at VAC in Bendigo (Mystified – projected poetry), Kings ARI (Suicide Silence – projected based monologue), 69 Smith Street Gallery (Shallow Impulse – vinyl text), Centre for Contemporary Photography (Humanity Always – photograph) and fauxPho (What We’re Going Through lightbox installations).

 Jessica is painfully multidimensional (at least to herself and sometimes to others) and cannot find a convenient category that clearly defines her and her work.
 Don’t ask her to explain herself.
 Having said that, she is still very friendly.
 You can learn more about her here and get in touch with her here.